qcodespp/qcodespp.github.io/_sources/parameters.rst.txt

 'Moving' Parameters
 -------------------
 Sometimes you want to sweep a parameter without taking data.
-This is Useful if you want to set a sensitive parameter, e.g. a gate voltage, where using ``.set()`` could damage the sample.
+This is useful if you want to set a sensitive parameter, e.g. a gate voltage, where using ``.set()`` could damage the sample.
 For this you can use

 .. code-block:: python